 The main strands of current research within BCL can be categorised as follows:

-The Sounds Bristolian Project celebrates the kaleidoscope of languages, language varieties, language styles and language identities which make the City of Bristol distinctive.
-The project takes an inclusive and multidisciplinary approach to the salience that language has for people living in Bristol, drawing on a range of stakeholders and research expertise, to ensure community engagement.
-Specifically, it does not shy away from considering language impairment, language difficulties and therapeutic approaches as part of this inclusive picture.
+Our work on the linguistic diversity of Bristol celebrates the kaleidoscope of languages, language varieties, language styles and language identities which make the City of Bristol and its surroundings distinctive.
+The project takes an inclusive and multidisciplinary approach to the importance that language has for people living in Bristol, and encourages research with Bristolians, rather than simply about them.
+We also work with students as researchers on this project in the Studying Speech Communities module of our BA(Hons) English Language and Linguistics course.

 This area of research explores how language is organised in the mind and considers what language can tell us about cognition more broadly (and vice versa).
 Researchers in the Centre consider the role that metaphor plays in our understanding of the world around us, how bi-/multi-lingualism influences people’s processing of language, and how our linguistic background of speakers influences how they perceive the world (the so-called Whorfian hypothesis).

 We consider that language reflects and reinforces differences in power, status, social class, and we seek to analyse how these societal inequities emerge and can be challenged.
 Colleagues in the Centre explore this in research on political discourse, analyses of media language and representations as well as exploring notions of elitism in debates on multilingualism.